gael37/Bootcamp-Project1-JungleFrogger-v2/README.md

 - is not sectionned into functions and relevant sections

 Having reviewed my own code I was able to reflect on the way I should write it in the future.
-I was able to understand more the importance of using modular components to improve reusablity and readability of the code.
+I was able to grasp the importance of using modular components to improve reusablity and readability of the code.